 White: In my opinion, the hardest spell level to decide for.
 Every one of these spells has merit and, aside from LIFE, you can give up one of the other three.
 HRM3 does have the least long-term viability, but the short-term benefits can't be understated.
 CUR3 heals enough to be a small-scale panic button, and while HEL2 is no longer as good as HEL3, it's still decent.

 Red: A lot from here on out is Red Wizard only: if you're going unpromoted, there's only three options.
-Absolutely save for LIFE, and FIR3 is good enough that you shouldn't ignore it either.
+Absolutely save for LIFE otherwise, and FIR3 is good enough that you shouldn't ignore it either.
 The last slot is a tossup.
-BANE works with SABOTEUR and is pretty ridiculous, though quite a bit resists poison.
-If that's too overpowered or the resistance is a problem, SLO2 is non-elemental and can hit anything, though it's niche and single-target.
-It's usually better to go with EXIT over WARP.
-Finally, CUR3 is perfectly viable.
+BANE works with SABOTEUR and is pretty ridiculous as a result.
+If that's too overpowered, enemy resistances become a problem (poison is a common resistance), or you're content to have them use the Bane Sword, SLO2 is non-elemental and can hit enemies that resist the status element (the few that you'd want to use it on).
+Just note it's single-target and if you have a Thief, you can get the Red Shirt which casts SLO2 when used.
+It's usually better to go with EXIT over WARP, though the latter has the narrow niche of cutting out part of the Ice Cave on New Game+.
+Finally, CUR3 is perfectly viable and a solid choice if you can't decide on anything else.

 ---